Import from AppmacOS

 When you import from app, no reconciliation happens.

 With import from app, you can import more fields, such as the transaction’s category or note.

 There are two cases where you can use import from app.

 - First-time migration of data from another app

 - Routine transfer of transaction from another source

 If you have used a finance app before Savings you may want to import data from that app into Savings before you start using Savings.
 For this, the QIF format is preferred, although CSV works as well.

-Also, if your app allows you to export all accounts into a single file, choose that option; it will save you the hassle of importing one account at a time.
+Also, for the QIF format, if your app allows you to export all accounts into a single file, choose that option; it will save you the hassle of importing one account at a time.